macsx82/VariantCalling-snakemake/README.md

 2) Perform trimming on the fastq files
 3) Rerun a fastQC check after trimming
 4) Generate a multiQC report to have a comprehensive look at the data

-## Setting things up

-In order to run the pipeline, there are some requirements to fullfill and some set up needs to be perfomed.
-In this current version, the pipeline is tested and configured to be run on the [ORFEO cluster](https://orfeo-documentation.readthedocs.io/en/latest/) .
-It is possible to run the pipeline on the Apollo cluster, but it will require to manually specify fastp and fastQC binary location in the provided config file.

 ### Required Software